sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 The great thing about code checks as queries is that it's easy to simply delete patterns that we don't find as valuable.
-When I explored some individual queries, it was reassuring to discover that _no_ patterns occur in any of the Go repositories.
+When I explored some individual queries, it was also reassuring to discover that _no_ patterns occur in any of the Go repositories.
 For example, [S1035](https://staticcheck.io/docs/checks#S1035) checks that there are unneeded `http.CanonicalHeaderKey` calls on the first argument of certain functions: